mchatzi/mirrorr/README.md

 ## Why
-Because I couldn't find a file sync application that supports deleting files on the destination but at the same time support **aborting** the sync if a big (configurable) number of files have been **deleted** in the source directory.
+Because I couldn't find a file sync application that supports deleting files on the destination but at the same time support **aborting** the sync if a big (configurable) percentage of files have been **deleted** in the source directory.
 This guards from accidental deletions in your backup (the destination) in case your source was hacked/accidentally emptied.

 ## Screenshots